na-na-hi/renget/archive/vr6nd.md

 "(*!!
 That could be it!*)

 Ray looked at the part of tree where the wall was connected, and it was now completely splintered.
 Not only that, but the top half of the tree was seperated, and it fell to the ground with a thud.
-Ray first stomped on the ground twice; once where the mud from the paper seal used to deflect the third volley landed, and again right next to the roots of the tree he was pinned to.
+First, Ray stomped on the ground twice; once where the mud from the paper seal that was used to deflect the third volley landed, and again right next to the roots of the tree he was pinned to.
 The mud erected itself into pillars, buying Ray some time, while the second stomp created a small hole right under the tree, which Ray slipped a paper tag into as the tree fell.
-He disconnected his arm from the spike in the tree, and the spike was broken free from it's resting place when it connected from the ground.
+He disconnected his arm from the spike in the tree, and the spike was broken free from its resting place when it connected from the ground.
 Ray scooped it up.

 Tetsugyō jumped on top of the pillars, and he formed several hand signs.
 He aimed the palm that was hit with the paper shurikens from earlier directly at Ray, and smiled like the psychopath he is.